 The application for Canada Pension Plan (CPP) retirement pension is quite simple, things to know before applying for CPP

-CPP is government pension for retired people based on workers earning and contribution, everyone who works in Canada should contribute to CPP and CPP planned to cover about 25% of pre retirement earnings from work.
+CPP is a government pension for retired people based on workers earning and contribution, everyone who works in Canada should contribute to CPP and CPP planned to cover about 25% of pre-retirement earnings from work.